Simplescraper

 ])

-/* The DOM updates a tick after the response lands; wait for the count to actually rise. */
+/* the DOM updates a tick after the response lands; wait for the count to actually rise. */

 await page